 NOTE 1: PDU sessions with PDU session type "Ethernet" or "Unstructured" cannot be transferred to an ePDG connected to EPC because PDN connections with PDN type "non-IP" or PDN type "Ethernet" are not supported over ePDG connected to EPC.

+The UE shall not attempt to transfer PDU sessions with the selected SSC mode set to "SSC mode 2" or "SSC mode 3" to an ePDG connected to EPC.

 NOTE 2: Interworking between N1 mode over non-3GPP access and ePDG connected to EPC is not specified in this release of the specification.

 ***** change *****